A class of extended high-dimensional nonisospectral KdV hierarchies and symmetry: Introduction

 \section{Introduction}

 A most active field of recent research involved in applied mathematics and theoretical physics is concerned with nonlinear partial differential equation \cite{3}.
-The Korteweg-de Vries (KdV) equation \cite{220}, arises in the description of many phenomena in physics \cite{221,2}, is one of the most famous nonlinear partial differential equation.
+The Korteweg-de Vries (KdV) equation \cite{220}, arises in the description of many phenomena in physics \cite{221,2}, is one of the most famous nonlinear partial differential equations.
 In recent years, many work has been done on the research of isospectral KdV hierarchies \cite{222,223,224}.
-However, there are few results on the nonisospectral KdV hierarchies.
-Therefore, it is meaningful for us to consider the generation and application of nonisospectral KdV hierarchies in this paper.
+However, there are few results on the extended high-dimensional nonisospectral KdV hierarchies.
+Therefore, it is meaningful for us to consider the generation and application of the extended high-dimensional nonisospectral KdV hierarchies in this paper.
 The derivation of integrable hierarchies of evolution equations involves a variety of powerful methods, including the Lax pair method proposed by Magri \cite{1}, the method that Qiao and Ma came up with to generate isospectral and nonisospectral integrable hierarchies by applying the generalized Lax representations \cite{5,6,7,8}, the approach put forward by Tu \cite{4} and later called Tu-scheme \cite{11}.
 Some integrable systems and the corresponding Hamiltonian structures as well as other properties were obtained by using the Tu scheme, such as the works in \cite{32,22,23}.
 Based on it, many extended coupled integrable hierarchies were deduced by means of the knowledge of integrable coupling \cite{30,42,43,103}.
+The nonisospectral hierarchy is a special case of generalized structure of Lax representations \cite{aaaa}.
+In \cite{bbbb}, the L-A-B representation of nonlinear evolution equations had been discussed and its range can be determined by an approach proposed by Qiao and Strampp.
+Then, the authors dealt with the category of nonlinear evolution equations in \cite{cccc}.
+Meanwhile, they proposed an approach for constructing the algebraic structure and $r$-matrix of nonlinear evolution equations.
 However, the integrable systems generated by the Tu scheme were usually presented under the case of isospectral problems.
 Also, to the best of our knowledge, there is very little work on generating multi-component integrable hierarchies because it is extremely dense.
 Recently, we constructed a multi-component non-semisimple Lie algebra for generating higher-dimensional isospectral and nonisospectral integrable hierarchies, and then derived the $Z_N^{\varepsilon}$ isospectral MKdV integrable coupling hierarchy and the $Z_N^{\varepsilon}$ nonisospectral ANKS integrable coupling hierarchy \cite{206}.